 1. Home Routers

 Although buying a simple home router might seem like a great way to save cash on your investments, the truth is that most home routers are typically only designed for very limited use.
 Their abilities are restricted, and you’ll only be able to access very limited functionality.
-Although these routers may be better than those offered by cable companies, they’re not optimised for business function, and they may not be secure enough for your organisation.
+Although these routers may be better than those offered by cable companies, they’re not optimised for the business function, and they may not be secure enough for your organisation.

 2. Anything without Quality of Service (QoS) Capabilities